-The past and current distribution range of Greater one-horned or Indian Rhino is summarized in Fig-1.
+The past and current distribution range of Greater One Horned or Indian Rhino is summarized in Fig-5 and Fig-6.
 The current estimates of Indian Rhino in India and Nepal are in between 2700-2800 of which about 2300-2370 are distributed in India while about 400-430 in Nepal.
-In India, the rhinos are mainly recorded from Kaziranga National Park, Orang National Park and Pabitora Wildlife Sanctuary in the state of Assam, Jaldapara Wildlife Sanctuary and Gorumara National Park in West Bengal and Dudhwa National Park in Uttar Pradesh.
+In India the rhinos are mainly recorded from the Kaziranga National Park, Orang National Park and the Pabitora Wildlife Sanctuary in the state of Assam, Jaldapara Wildlife Sanctuary and Gorumara National Park in West Bengal and Dudhwa National Park in Uttar Pradesh.